 Perhaps at some point you were a part of the successful 20% but you find yourself falling out of your fitness routine.
 There are many reasons fitness routines fail.
 Some simply lose interest in their routine or become irritated by lack of results.
 Instead of an uplift, a workout can become a dull, tedious chore, so its not surprising that many stop exercising.
 The good news is that there are many different ways to get your physical activity in.
 The first step is finding an activity you enjoy and that challenges you.
 The next step is to mix it up often enough to prevent boredom and prevent plateaus in your fitness.

 Here are some options to get you going:

 If you need to change up your routine, try joining a group.
-Groups are great because you get support from people in the same boat you are.
+Groups are great because you get support from others.
 Motivation is important while you exercise, and groups may help you stay focused.
 There are also set schedules to help keep you on track.
 There are several different types of group activities.
 Find a group that interests you.
 You could also create your own group of those interested in the things you are.
 Some examples include:

 Dance is a great choice for people who seek a powerful cardio workout but also want to enjoy what they are doing.
 It involves aerobic exercise combined with dance and music.
 There are all different types of dance styles that you can choose from.

 If you find that one type of dance does not get you back in the mood to work out, try another one!
 Here are a few of the latest trends:

 These are only a few of the latest trends in dance aerobics.
 Some require more physical fitness than others.
-Contact your local gym and find out what you need to know to get started or look for local dancing groups.
+Contact your local fitness center and find out what you need to know to get started or look for local dancing groups.

 If intensity is your game, there are many choices for you to burn calories.
 Many of the more popular classes engage in complete workouts.
 Here are a few choices: